Preorientations of the derived motivic multiplicative group: Model structures for algebras over operads in symmetric spectra and applications

-\begin{lemma} Both the stable flat and the stable flat positive model structure on $\SpC$ satisfies the push-out product axiom. \end{lemma} \proof We only do the non-positive case.
+\begin{lemma} Both the flat stable and the positive flat stable model structure on $\SpC$ satisfies the push-out product axiom. \end{lemma} \proof We only do the non-positive case.
 In the positive case, the condition on cofibrations follows similarly, and the one for stable equivalences then follows from the corresponding property for the non-positive model structure.

 We start by observing that for any finite group $G$, the above model structure on $G$-objects in $\SCp$ is monoidal because $\SCp$ is monoidal and we have defined cofibrations and weak equivalences using the forgetful functor.
 It follows that the category of symmetric sequences in $\SCp$ is monoidal (see e. g. \cite[Theorem 12.2]{Ha2}).
 The stable flat model structure on $\SpC$ has the same cofibrations as the level structure, so it remains to show that if given two cofibrations $f: A \to B$ and $g:X \to Y$ then if $f$ (or $g$) is a stable equivalence then so is $f \smash g: A \smash Y \coprod_{A \smash X} B \smash X \to B \smash Y$.
 This can be shown exactly as in \cite[Theorem 5.3.7 (5)]{HSS}.
 The argument goes through replacing as usual simplicial sets by simplicial presheaves and $S^1$ by $T$.
 In particular Lemma 3.1.6 of loc. cit. remains valid in this situation.